bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 When the RO is interacting with the AS, the AS MAY perform whatever actions it sees fit, including but not limited to:

-- authenticate the user as RO
+- authenticate the current user (who may be the RQ) as the RO

-- gather consent and authorization from the RO for access to requested resources or the
+- gather consent and authorization from the RO for access to requested resources and direct information

 - allow the RO to modify the parameters of the request (such as disallowing some requested resources or specifying an account or record)

+- provide warnings to the RO about potential attacks or negative effects of the requested information

 [[ Editor's note: there are some privacy and security considerations here but for the most part we don't want to be overly prescriptive about